-One objective for ATM networks is providing an ISDN (Integrated Services Digital Network) platform.
+One goal for ATM networks is providing an ISDN (Integrated Services Digital Network) platform.
 Specifically, ATM was designed to be the main technology for B-ISDN (Broadband - ISDN).

 ISDN implies a wide range of application types, some applications require realtime, others do not, some applications require error detection, others do not.
-This somewhat justifies options taken in ATM: the use of very small packets with virtual paths and no error detection.
-These features ensure minimum delays, fundamental to support real-time transmissions.
+This somewhat justifies options taken in ATM: the use of very small packets with virtual paths and no error detection on transported data.
+These features ensure minimum delays, a key feature to support real-time transmissions.

 To support several classes of services (video, voice, and data) specific adaptation layers are required for each.
 They are known as AAL (ATM Adaptation Layer).
-AAL implementations focused on supporting network layer packets transport are AAL3/4 and AAL5.
+The AAL implementations focused on supporting network layer packets transport are AAL3/4 and AAL5.

-With the internet, nowadays, the ISDN philosophy no longer makes much sense, and the ATM technology is now mostly used to interconnect routers on the internet itself by using AAL5.
+With nowadays internet, the ISDN philosophy no longer makes much sense, and the ATM technology is now mostly used to interconnect routers on the internet itself by using AAL5.